CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Methodology

 \subsection{Training details}

-For the \textbf{PCC} stage, we use a subset from the ALIGNX dataset~\cite{li20251} comprising approximately 150k users, with each user contributing 16 histories, resulting in a total of 24M histories to construct the prototype codebook $\mathcal{C}$.
-The codebook consists of 1,000 prototype entries.
-The embedding are quantized using PQ into 4 subspaces.
+For the \textbf{PCC} stage, we randomly sample 100k user behaviors to balanced initialize the prototype codebooks $\mathcal{C}$.
+Each codebook consists 1,000 prototype entries for 4 subspaces by product quantization.

-For the \textbf{PBA} stage, we use the first 8 histories as default to ensure all baselines utilize the same histories.
-We employ Contriever~\cite{izacard2021unsupervised} as the base encoder $\mathcal{E}$ and Qwen-2.5-8B~\cite{qwen2.5} as the decoder $\mathcal{D}$.
+For the \textbf{UBA} stage, we use the whole histories for each user.
+We employ Contriever~\cite{izacard2021unsupervised} as the base encoder $\mathcal{E}$ and Qwen-2.5-7B-Instruct~\cite{qwen2.5} as the decoder $\mathcal{D}$.
+We apply a 8-head MHCA for dynamic representation and a 2 layer Q-Former with 4 learnable queries for stable representation.
 A 2-layer MLP is used to project prototype embeddings into the LLM's embedding space.
-For more implementation details, please refer to Appendix B.
+More details can be found in Appendix~\ref{sec:detailarg}.